 About Naturopathy and Nutrition

 Naturopathy is not a therapy but a philosophy of health, combining vitalistic principles with biological sciences.
 All civilisations have used natural means to assist the body’s natural healing processes.
 Naturopathic medicine today draws on these ancient understandings and integrates it with modern day scientific knowledge.
-The scope of practice of naturopaths includes a range of healing modalities such as nutrition, herbal medicine, flower essences, body work and stress management techniques.
+The scope of practice of naturopaths includes a range of healing modalities such as nutrition, herbal medicine, flower essences and stress management techniques.

 The focus on nutrition in the western world has heightened in recent years with such trends as escalating obesity and diabetes rates.
 There has been an enormous amount of research to show that diet has an integral part to play in the prevention and treatment of a large number of common illnesses.